Revision 21-4; Effective December 1, 2021

-- Reasonable efforts must be made to limit the use, request or disclosure of individually identifiable health information to the minimum necessary to determine eligibility and operate the program.
-The disclosure of individual medical information from HHSC records must be limited to the minimum necessary to accomplish the requested disclosure.
-Example: If an applicant/recipient authorizes release of income verification, including disability income, do not release related case medical information unless specifically authorized by the applicant/recipient.
+Staff must make reasonable efforts to limit the use or disclosure of individually identifiable health information to determine eligibility and operate the program.
+Disclosure of medical information from HHSC records must be minimal to achieve the requested disclosure.
+For example, If a person authorizes release of income verification, including disability income, do not release related case medical information unless specifically authorized by the person.

-- Information may be given to Medicaid providers to assist them in filing claims for payment.
+Case information may be released to Medicaid providers to help in providing services and filing claims for payment.

-- the applicant's or recipient's full name (including middle initial) and case number, or full name (including middle initial) and either the date of birth or Social Security number;
+- the case name and case number, or full name, including middle initial, and either their date of birth or Social Security number;

-- a description of the information to be released (Note: If a general release is authorized, provide the information that can be disclosed to the applicant/recipient.
-Withhold confidential information from the case record, such as names of persons who disclosed information about the household without the household's knowledge, and the nature of pending criminal prosecution.);
+- a description of the information to be released.
+If a general release is authorized, provide the information that can be disclosed to the person.
+Withhold confidential information from the case record, such as names of people who disclosed information about the household without the household's knowledge, and the nature of pending criminal prosecution;

-- statement specifically authorizing HHSC to release the information;
+- a statement specifically authorizing HHSC to release the information;

-- the name of the person or agency to whom the information will be released;
+- the name of the person or entity to whom the information will be released;

 - the purpose of the release;

-- an expiration event that is related to the applicant/recipient or the purpose of the release or an expiration date of the release;
+- an event that triggers an expiration of the authorization, or an expiration date of the release;

-- statement about whether refusal to sign the release affects eligibility for or delivery of services;
+- a statement about whether refusal to sign the release affects eligibility for or delivery of services;

-- a statement describing the applicant's or recipient's right to revoke the authorization to release information;
+- a statement describing the person's right to revoke the authorization to release information;

 - the date the document is signed; and

-Note: If the case information to be released includes individually identifiable health information, the document also must tell the applicant or recipient that information released under the document may no longer be private and may be released further by the person receiving the information.
+If the case information released includes individually identifiable health information, the document must clearly indicate the applicant or recipient understands any information released may not be private and may be released again by the person receiving the information.

-HHSC's Office of the General Counsel handles questions about the release of information under the Open Records Act.
-All questions and problems encountered by individuals concerning release of information should be referred to the Office of the General Counsel.
+The HHSC Office of the Chief Counsel handles questions about the release of information under the Open Records Act.
+Refer all questions and issues encountered by people concerning release of information to the Open Records Division, Office of the General Counsel.